New Research Physician Helps Fight Rare Brain Tumors with Knowledge

-Tumors that start in the brain or spine constitute less than 2% of all cancers diagnosed each year in the United States.
+Tumors that start in the brain or spine constitute less than two percent of all cancers diagnosed each year in the United States.
 Not only are these central nervous system (CNS) tumors extremely rare, but there are over 130 different subtypes.
 This combination of factors can make CNS cancers challenging to treat, but researchers at NCI-CONNECT are on a mission to improve prognosis and provide patients with exceptional care.

-As a new assistant research physician at the NCI Center for Cancer Research’s Neuro-Oncology Branch (NOB), Byram Ozer, M.D., Ph.D., brings years of molecular biology expertise to both his research program at the NOB as well as the NCI-CONNECT Clinic where he treats patients with rare CNS cancers.
+As a new assistant research physician at the NCI Center for Cancer Research’s Neuro-Oncology Branch (NOB), Byram Ozer, M.D., Ph.D., brings years of molecular biology expertise to both his research program at the NOB as well as the NCI-CONNECT Clinic, where he treats patients with rare CNS cancers.
 He aims to fight these tumors with knowledge—combining laboratory findings with observations from the clinic.
 He also educates both patients and providers to improve their experiences, ensure personalized care, and inspire new treatments.

 Leveraging Molecular Biology Research to Provide Patient Care and Education

 Dr. Ozer began his research career by asking very fundamental biological questions about how tumors grow.
 As a medical and doctoral student at the University of Wisconsin School of Medicine and Public Health, he investigated the role that mutations in the EGFR gene play in glioblastoma development.
 Later, as a research fellow at the University of California, Los Angeles, he spearheaded projects with more immediate translational applications and looked for clues in patients’ genetic data to predict prognosis.